luizcarloskazuyukifukaya/s3-benchmark-updated/README.md

 # Introduction
-This repository is the updated version of what has been available from Wasabi Technologies LLC and the original repository.
+This repository is the updated version of what has been available from Wasabi Technologies LLC.
 The following are the updates to the original source code:
 * The log file is named with timestamp (where it was static with name benchmark.log)
 * The log file is with output with comma (CSV format) so it can be used for easier analytics with Excell